Food festivals in South Korea: Some special mentions: Food attraction in festivals

 Suwon Galbi from Suwon Hwaseong Cultural festival is a grilled seasoned beef rib.

 Hodugwaja from Cheonan World Dance festival is a type of baked walnut sweet pastry with red bean paste.

 Tteokgalbi from Damyang Bamboo festival is a dish made with beef, where the marinated beef is grilled with vegetables and is often eaten with steam rice.

-Heukdwaejigugi from Jeju fire festival is a delicacy grilled on charcoal made with local bred black pork of Jeju with high marbling and thin fat.
+Heukdwaejigugi from Jeju Fire Festival is a delicacy grilled on charcoal made with local bred black pork of Jeju with high marbling and thin fat.

-Chuncheon Dakgalbi from Chuncheon International Mime festival is a stir fried dish made with chicken, vegetables and a special spicy sauce on a large iron plate which takes the heat one notch higher.
+Chuncheon Dakgalbi from Chuncheon International Mime festival is a stir fried dish made with chicken, vegetables and a special spicy sauce on a large iron plate which raises the heat.

 Andong Jjimdak from Andong Mask Dance festival is a local sweet, salty and savory delicacy made with soy sauce marinated chopped chicken simmered with shiitake mushroom, potatoes and dried red chili.

 Maeungalbijjim from Daegu Yangnyeongsi Herbal Medicine festival is a steamed pork meat cooked with sweet and spicy sauce with a little soupy base and pepper flakes.
 This delicacy is also available in Daegu Chimac festival.

 Dwaejigukbap from Gwangalli Eobang festival is a soup made with pork broth and steamed rice.

 Kkulppang from Tongyeong Hansan Battle festival also known as honey bread, is a sticky, sweet bread traditionally filled with sweetened red bean paste with a coating of Korean grain syrup, jocheong (Hangeul: 조청).